niekvlessert/audiocodes_syslog_tool/README.md

 - Search yesterday and before, only show the tables that have data
 - Remove usual stuff only
 - Sorting of the results seems off sometimes
-- Cronjob for deleting old data if the disk gets full
 - More information about calls after initial search
 - Make the calls clickable only when there's call data available
 - Sometimes the database trigger goes wrong, somehow the number of fields differs